craigmiller160/Locus-Framework/README.md

 #### Changelog

+**Version 1.3.3**
++ Reversed some of the overly-aggressive access level restrictions with the Locus component classes, because the restrictions caused them to not be accessible at all outside of the framework.

 **Version 1.3.2**
 + Added isInitialized() method to Locus class so client code can determine if the framework is initialized.